Employee Discount Programs:

 When it comes to any workplace benefit, you’re going to get questions from employees.
 The same holds true for even the best employee discount programs.
 Without dedicated customer support, the calls and questions still come.
 They just go to YOU.

 Be sure to ask: what kind of customer service can we expect for our employees?
 Is there someone they can call, or do they send their requests via email?
 If support is provided by telephone, is it provided toll-free or do we pay additional per-minute charges?
 If email, how often is the account checked for new submissions?
-What is the service department's hours of operation?
+What are the service department's hours of operation?

 At Access Perks, for example, we include toll-free telephone service and live webchat support as a standard part of every package.
 The purpose is to answer questions and provide technical assistance, allowing the employers and employees we serve to remain focused on their jobs.